Roller Hockey: Youth Under-10s take gold at 2018 NARCH Finals

 Cayman’s Under-10 Youth Roller Hockey team has won gold in Alpharetta, Georgia at the 2018 North American Roller Hockey Championships (NARCH).

-Going undefeated into the Gold Division finals, Cayman defeated the Michigan Bordercats 6-3.
-The team was lead by the division’s top scorer Jaxon Cover who scored five goals in the deciding game including a natural hat trick.
-Cover was also named the tournament’s top fastest skater in the skills competition.
+Going undefeated into the Gold Division finals, Cayman defeated the Michigan Bordercats 6-3 to clinch the age division title.
+The team was led by the division’s top scorer Jaxon Cover who scored five goals in the deciding game including a natural hat trick.
+Cover was also named the tournament’s fastest skater in the skills competition.

-Cayman goalie Ben Hatt was named the division top goalkeeper.
+Cayman goalie Ben Hatt was named the division’s top goalkeeper.

-Cayman defeated Georgia’s Tour Junior Gladiators 8-2 Monday (16 July) with a 7-6 win over Michigan’s Bordercats Tuesdsay (17 July).
+Cayman defeated Georgia’s Tour Junior Gladiators 8-2 Monday (16 July) followed by a 7-6 win over the Michigan’s Bordercats Tuesday (17 July).
 Cayman’s third win came in a 14-0 blowout of Georgia’s Tour Lizard Kings, with another dominant win Wednesday (18 July) over Georgia’s Gwinnett Thunder 14-0.

 Under-8: Second overall, Gold Division

 Cayman’s Under-8’s got off to a strong start Friday (13 July) with a 12-2 win over Georgia’s CHILL Lizards to open the tournament.
-The boys then blanked Georgia’s P-Rex 3-0 Saturday (14 July.
-Later in the day, Cayman tied Georgia’s Tour Junior Gladiators 3-3.
-Cayman would blank P-Rex once again 8-0 in the semifinals, setting up a rematch with the Junior Gladiators in the finals.
-Cayman would settle for a silver medal after a 9-2 loss in the finals.
+The boys then blanked Georgia’s P-Rex 3-0 Saturday (14 July).
+Later that day, Cayman tied Georgia’s Tour Junior Gladiators 3-3.
+Cayman would blank P-Rex once again 8-0 in the Gold semifinals, setting up a rematch with the Junior Gladiators in the finals.
+Cayman would settle for a silver medal after a 9-2 loss in the championship game.

 Cayman’s Eliana Marr was named the tournament’s top goalie.